-For fees and terms of consulting contact reginebasha@gmail.com
+For terms of professional consulting and artists coaching contact reginebasha@gmail.com

 Website